-How to Reduce Your Exposure to VOCs at Home?
+How to How to Get Rid of VOCs from Home?

 Get rid of your conventional cleaning products: There are fantastic, natural alternatives to cleaning products that are effective and non-toxic.
 Just be sure to get a reputable, certified brand of cleaning products.
 You cannot always trust the “green labels” because some regulatory bodies do not require the full ingredients list to be stated when it comes to cleaning products.

 Switch your laundry products: You will find many toxins in your laundry detergent and dryer sheets.
 The best way to eliminate that source is to switch to using natural products.
 There are many great non-toxic brands of laundry detergent to choose from.
 As far as switching from dryer sheets goes, you can try out organic wool dryer balls instead.
 They work so well.
 If you want to find out more about them and how to use them, read here.

 Paints: If you’re going to be painting your home, choose no-VOC paint instead of conventional paints.
 This applies to craft paint as well.
 You can remove that source, by making sure you use a “clean” paint to instantly improve your indoor environment.

 Storage: If you have excess conventional paints, cleaning products, or fuel, store them far away from your living space.
 This will eliminate the VOCs from your environment and help you improve indoor air quality.

 You cannot always remove the source of VOCs so here’s some ways to reduce your exposure and improve indoor air quality:

 Increase ventilation: Open your windows and doors to allow a breeze and fresh air in your home.
 Do this especially when you’re using a source of VOCs like paint, cleaning products, or craft supplies.
 But in general, it’s good to circulate the indoor air.